mzntori/vf_savemenu/README.md

 # Viewfinder Save Menu
 Simple tool that allows to "delete" save-states of the game [Viewfinder](https://store.steampowered.com/app/1382070/Viewfinder/).
-It does that by moving the save-states into a seperate folder inside the folder where saves are normally stored.
+It does that by moving the save-files into a separate folder inside the folder where saves are normally stored.